totaljs/components/j-IdleTime/readme.md

 ## j-IdleTime

 This component emits event `ON('idletime', function(is) {})` when the website is in idle.
 It reacts on mouse, keyboard, touch events or focusing of window.
+And the component sets `Boolean` according to the path with the current idle state.

 __Configuration__: